 Connecticut.
-The Company has been working with the Connecticut Public Utilities Regulatory Authority ("PURA") regarding compliance with requirements implemented in 2016 that customer bills include any changes to existing rates effective for the next billing cycle.
-The Company and other ESCOs in Connecticut have agreed to submit to a proceeding offering amnesty to ESCOs that self-report violations and offer to voluntarily remit refunds to customers.
-The Company has remitted for its brands operating in Connecticut its report of potential customers who would be eligible for refunds under the amnesty program and submitted its confidential settlement proposals.
-PURA is completing its review and audit and issuing final decisions regarding such amnesty payments.
-PURA has approved the Major and Verde brand settlements and refunds have been issued for Major and Verde customers.
-The Company is working with staff on the final approval for the Spark and Perigee brands, which we believe will be finalized by year end.
-The HIKO brand should be approved and a settlement completed in the first quarter of 2021.
+Spark Energy, LLC ("SE LLC") has been working with the Connecticut Public Utilities Regulatory Authority ("PURA") regarding compliance with requirements implemented in 2016 that customer bills include any changes to existing rates effective for the next billing cycle.
+SE LLC and other ESCOs in Connecticut have agreed to submit to a proceeding offering amnesty to ESCOs that self-report violations and offer to voluntarily remit refunds to customers.
+Spark has remitted its report of potential customers who would be eligible for refunds under the amnesty program and submitted its confidential settlement proposal along with SE LLC's commitment, subject to certain conditions.
+PURA is completing its review and audit, and issuing final decisions regarding SE LLC's amnesty payments, which SE LLC will comply with and expects to issue refunds to customers in third quarter of 2020.

-Illinois.
-Spark Energy, LLC received a verbal inquiry from the Illinois Commerce Commission ("ICC") and the Illinois Attorney General ("IAG") on January 1, 2020 seeking to understand an increase in complaints from Illinois consumers.
+Illinois, Spark Energy, LLC received a verbal inquiry from the Illinois Commerce Commission ("ICC") and the Illinois Attorney General ("IAG") on January 1, 2020 seeking to understand an increase in complaints from Illinois consumers.
 The Company met with the ICC and the IAG in February 2020 and plan to discuss a compliance plan to ensure its sales are in compliance with Illinois regulations.
 The parties also discussed possible restitution payments to any customers impacted by sales not in compliance with Illinois regulations.
 The Company is currently working with both regulators on this matter.

 Maine.
-In early 2018, Staff of the Maine Public Utilities Commission ("Maine PUC") issued letters to Electricity Maine seeking information about customer complaints principally associated with historical door-to-door ("D2D") sales practices.
+In early 2018, Staff of the Maine Public Utilities Commission ("Maine PUC") issued letters to Electricity Maine seeking information about customer complaints principally associated with door-to-door ("D2D") sales practices.
 In late July 2018, the Maine PUC issued an Order to Show Cause and Electricity Maine responded in mid-August 2018.
 The Commission scheduled a procedural conference in early 2019 that resulted in no intervenors other than participation as a party by the Maine Office of Public Advocate.
 At the conference, the parties agreed on a procedural schedule, including a one-day evidentiary hearing.
 Following post-hearing discovery, Initial and Reply Briefs were filed on August 30, 2019 and September 10, 2019, respectively.
 The Maine PUC hearing examiner released its report in April 2020 alleging failures of compliance related to enrollment and marketing practices by Electricity Maine.
-The Company has been cooperatively working with the Maine Office of Public Advocate and the staff of the Maine PUC.
-The Company has proposed a resolution of this matter which will be presented to the Maine PUC for approval by the end of 2020.
+The parties sought approval of a proposed settlement with the Maine PUC but have not reached a satisfactory resolution with the Maine PUC at this time.
+The parties are continuing to work toward a resolution in this matter.